Public-Health-Scotland/duckdb_guide/README.md

 ## Windows installation
 - You will have a powerfull tool in your CMD.
 No need to run R or Python.
+- We will use winget which is an official Microsoft tool (Windows Package Manager).
+It is **safe** since It pulls packages from the Microsoft Community Package Manifest Repository, which has a review process to ensure packages are safe and legitimate.
 - Open a cmd or Powershell (windows) and run the following command: `winget install DuckDB.DuckDB`
 - Then, you can start using duckdb, you need to run in a cmd the command: duckdb
 - You can use the following command to check your installed extension: `SELECT extension_name, installed, description FROM duckdb_extensions();`